ankidroid/Anki-Android/Google-Summer-of-Code-2021.md

 We have started receiving information from interested participants so we need a place to collect information so we don't lose it.
 We'll contact back everyone of you when we have decided more precisely.

+So if you are an interested participant: Please add your **PUBLIC** contact information here in the list below.
+I emphasized "public" because this information will be web-scraped, used by spammers, etc. But we are an open-source project so there is no hiding your identity completely - but you should think carefully about what specific contact methods you share.

+### Already want to participate to AnkiDroid?

 If you want to start participating, you may want to look at [Contributing](https://github.com/ankidroid/Anki-Android/wiki/Contributing) and the list of [good first issues](https://github.com/ankidroid/Anki-Android/issues?q=is%3Aopen+is%3Aissue+label%3A%22Good+First+Issue%21%22).
+Write down that you are working on it, so that nobody else start doing the same work as you.
+If you can't work on it anymore, please post another message to let us know.
+If you want to create your own feature, please post a feature request first so that mainteneurs can confirm whether it would be accepted.

 For the sake of transparency, we are all [volunteer](https://github.com/ankidroid/Anki-Android/wiki/OpenCollective-Payment-Process) here and if you participate now, it's as a volunteer, it do not guarantee, even implicitly, that you'll be selected for GSoC.

-So if you are an interested participant: Please add your **PUBLIC** contact information here in the list below.
-I emphasized "public" because this information will be web-scraped, used by spammers, etc. But we are an open-source project so there is no hiding your identity completely - but you should think carefully about what specific contact methods you share.

 ## What is Google Summer of Code?
 > [Google Summer of Code](https://summerofcode.withgoogle.com/) is a global program focused on bringing more student developers into open source software development.
 Students work with an open source organization on a 10 week programming project during their break from school.